 It’s simply not enough to provide a generic description of who you want to sell to.
 Saying you want to market to a specific age range or interest group is too broad -- In today’s markets, prospects are looking for personalized experiences.
 Essentially, prospects want to know they matter as individuals to your company.

 That’s where buyer personas come in.

 A buyer persona is a semi-fictitious profile of your ideal customer.
-It’s rooted in market research, real data about existing customers, and a smattering of educated guesses.
-A buyer persona touches on key information, such as:
+The best way to create a buyer persona is with market research, real data about existing customers, and a smattering of educated guesses.

 - Pain points